-community and neighboring colleges.
+community and neighboring col-

-The committee reported at lighting facilities had been installed on the third floor of the library and that some books had been removed to Regina Hall to provide more study space.
-These changes were a result of the according to Mr. Recker.
+the board meeting that improved lighting facilities had been installed on the third floor of the library and that some books had been removed to Regina Hall to provide more study space.
+These changes were a result of the improvements.